How to find a new CMS

-Read about the different types, think about what you really need, ask your IT experts, and then move forward.
+Research the different types, think about what you really need, ask your IT experts, and then move forward.

 Each type of CMS solution is offered by several vendors, and these need researching as well.
-Compile a longlist and a shortlist—with the former including all manner of vendors, while the latter includes the most relevant ones for your organisation as judged by you according to the requirements you have laid down before.
+Compile a longlist and a shortlist—with the former including all manner of vendors, while the latter includes the most relevant ones for your organization as judged by you according to the requirements you have laid down before.

 While you’re at it, read reviews from Gartner or CMS Critic, or google it.
-Assess a given solution and the team behind it too if you need external resources.
+Assess a given solution and the team behind it too, if you need external resources.
 Also have a plan for a contract and negotiation with your vendor of choice.

 A proof of concept is a tangible way of showing your stakeholders what a solution might look or function like in the end.
 To achieve this, you can contact and involve the vendor in asking for a test run or a demo request.

 However, if the solution is open source, you can let your in-house developers or an external agency/vendor do test runs for a couple of days or so for each solution.
-This way, the developers teach themselves the solution and learn of advantages and disadvantages in an effective and low-cost way.
+This way, the developers teach themselves the solution, and learn of advantages and disadvantages in an effective and low-cost way.